yohamta/godanmaku/README.md

-# Example game using ebiten and Golang
+# Example simple game using ebiten and Golang